Russo-Ukrainian war (2022–present): Peace efforts

-Peace negotiations between Russia and Ukraine took place on 28 February, 3 March, and 7 March 2022, on the Belarus–Ukraine border, with further talks held on 10 March in Turkey and a fourth round of negotiations beginning 14 March.
-The talks ended without agreement.
+Peace negotiations between Russia and Ukraine took place on 28 February, 3 March, and 7 March 2022 in Belarus.
+Further talks were held on 10 March and 14 March in Turkey.
+Peace negotiations in Istanbul, Turkey, began on 29 March 2022 and ended without agreement.

-Putin made recognition of Russian sovereignty over the (pictured) a condition for peace talks with Ukraine.
+Putin has demanded international recognition of the annexed provinces (pictured) as Russian, despite only controlling parts of them.

-In 2024, Ukraine's main peace terms were that Russia withdraw its troops, that Ukrainian prisoners be released, Russian leaders be prosecuted for war crimes, and Ukraine be given security guarantees to prevent further aggression.
-Russia's main terms were that Russia must keep all the land it occupied, that it be given all of the provinces that it claims but does not fully control, that Ukraine end plans to join NATO, and sanctions against Russia be lifted.
-According to Western sources, allowing Russia to keep the land it seized would "reward the aggressor while punishing the victim" and set a dangerous precedent.
-They predicted this would allow Russia to re-arm and encourage it "to continue its imperialist campaign of expansionism" against Ukraine and other neighbors, and embolden other expansionist regimes.
+Since 2024, Ukraine's main peace terms are that Russia withdraw its troops; that Ukrainian prisoners be released; Russian leaders be prosecuted for war crimes; and Ukraine be given security guarantees to prevent further aggression.
+Russia's main terms are that Russia must keep all the land it occupies, that it be given all of the provinces that it claims but does not fully control, that Ukraine end plans to join NATO, and that sanctions against Russia be lifted.
+According to Western analysts, allowing Russia to keep the land it seized would "reward the aggressor while punishing the victim" and set a dangerous precedent.
+They predicted this would encourage Russia "to continue its imperialist campaign of expansionism," and embolden other expansionist regimes.

 After Donald Trump became US president in 2025, there was a major shift in US policy.
 The Trump administration began negotiations with Russia and separately with Ukraine.
-In February 2025, the US under the Trump administration twice sided with Russia in UN resolutions, first opposing a European-drafted resolution condemning Russia's actions and supporting the territorial integrity of Ukraine, and then drafting and voting for a UN Security Council resolution calling for the end of the conflict, but containing no criticism of Russia.
+In February 2025, the US twice sided with Russia in UN resolutions, opposing a European-drafted resolution condemning Russia's actions and supporting the territorial integrity of Ukraine and then drafting and voting for a UN Security Council resolution calling for the end of the conflict but containing no criticism of Russia.

+Since March 2025, Ukraine has accepted a proposal for a 30-day unconditional ceasefire, which is supported by the US and European allies.
+Russia has rejected calls for a ceasefire.
+In November 2025, Trump adopted a 28-point peace plan, interpreted as broadly pro-Russian, and, according to The Insider, at its core a recycled Russian document substantially written by Kirill Dmitriev, a Kremlin operative.
+Ukraine, European allies and the US then produced revised versions.
+These were rejected by the Russians.